ashokaditya/ember-d3-influx-pgre/README.md

 ## Git
 * Get thorough with git workflow on command line.
-* Git guis are great but they’ll mess with your workflow if you don’t know what commands are running behind them.
+* Git guis are great but they’ll mess with your workflow if you don’t know or understand what commands are running behind them.
+* Most GUIs do not show the commands running in the backgound, or allow conflict resolution for merges.
-* Hence best to use git on cli.
+* Hence, it is best to use git on cli when you're a beginner.
 * Best place to learn and understand [Learn Git- Git tutorials, workflows and commands | Atlassian Git Tutorial](https://www.atlassian.com/git)
   * Click on get started and read through the documents.
   * Most things will make sense only if you’ve had experience in source management and understand what problems a certain workflow solves.